Blake Pavey

-Blake Pavey (born 2002) is an Australian comedian and presenter on Triple J. Pavey completed his secondary education at Corowa High School.
+Blake Pavey (born 31 January 2002) is an Australian comedian, actor and internet personality.
+Pavey completed his secondary education at Corowa High School.
 He initially came to prominence on social media, particularly TikTok.
-He now performs live shows regularly.
-Pavey suffers from cystic fibrosis, from which he is terminally ill.
+He now performs live stand up comedy shows across Australia, New Zealand and the United Kingdom.
+Pavey has cystic fibrosis, from which he is terminally ill.
 Pavey was diagnosed at six weeks of age and requires a significant amount of medication in order to treat his condition.
-His latest comedic tour, Literally Dying, is focused on making self deprecating jokes about himself and his terminal illness.
+His comedy tours, Literally Dying, "Still Kickin' and "A Bit Scared" have focused on making self deprecating jokes about himself and his terminal illness.

 Early life

 He was born and raised in Corowa, a town in rural New South Wales.
 At six weeks of age he was diagnosed with cystic fibrosis.

-Pavey was accepted into the Make-a-Wish program and was taken to the United States to meet John Cena.
-Pavey completed his secondary education at Corowa High School.
+In 2016, Pavey was granted a wish with the Make-A-Wish foundation and was taken to meet John Cena, who Pavey cites as an early role model.
+He completed his secondary education at Corowa High School, where he was school captain.